 After three days of constantly being shunned by cats and not being danced for by the bird, Cairn finally had to let me go.
 It was time to see new places and people, and give the cats a break from hiding.
 I waited a bit to avoid the worst of the traffic and stopped twice on my way from Sacramento to San Francisco.
-Once at my probably last chance to get Chick-Fil-A on this road trip.1
+Once at my probably last chance to get Chick-Fil-A on this road trip. ((It was okay for chicken based fast food.
+Would not go out of my way to have it again.))

 The second stop was right before going down past Vallejo, but nothing spectacular happened there.
 The weather was so-so, no animals, the view was mediocre so I did the next thing on my schedule.
 I crossed the Bay Bridge and entered San Francisco.